Nebula-London/Create-AWS-EBS-Terraform/README.md

 # Create-AWS-EBS-Terraform
-reating AWS EBS volume with the help of Terraform
+Creating AWS EBS volume with the help of Terraform

 Welcome, friends.